 Understanding how users are engaging with messaging

 If you're curious how your lists of users are performing, try the Audience Insights tool.
-It provides behavioral and demographics information for your lists, so you can see data at the user-level.
+It provides behavioral and demographic information for your lists, so you can see data at the user-level.